armory/docs/content/en/docs/Overview/fiat-permissions-overview.md

 ---
 title: Permissions in Spinnaker
-linkTitle: Permissions in Spinnaker
-weight: 80
+weight: 20
 description: >
-  Learn about how Fiat manages permissions in Spinnaker.
+  How Fiat manages permissions in Spinnaker™
 ---

 ## Overview